medevdk/node-unlocode/README.md

 node index.js
 ```

 The menu speaks for itself.
-To quit just enter 'q'
+To quit just enter 'q' or 'exit' at the menu prompt.

 MIT License
 (c)2024 medevdk